rkgofiitk/academic-issues.github.io/Topics/whatsAppUniversity.md

 I have to subscribe to a large WhatsApp group where people seem to have a view on every damn thing from toothbrush to broom, Kashmir to Gujrat, from Buddha to Confucius, from Chanakya to Machiavelli.
 I fondly call them Professors of WIU (WhatsApp International
 University).
 But honestly, the quality of posts does not show that the academic excellence of the nation has increased one bit.
-Rather the profanity in public discourse has deteriorated.
+Rather the use of profanities in public discourse has increased tremendously.
 You may get 1000 messages if you ever say anything like Why sky looks blue today? or "Why PM did or did not say something on Ukraine Russia conflict?"

 I don't understand if an average person has anything to do with Ukraine war except being hassled by price inflation.
 The